thededman/emu-ex-plus-alpha/README.md

 1. Tools and Environment Setup
 -----------------------------
-You need the following basic tools to start building Imagine.
-For platform-specific info, see the INSTALL-* file for that port.
+You need the following basic tools to start building Imagine.MacOS X: Xcode 7 or newer, MacPorts (http://www.macports.org)

+Install Xcode on OS X 10.9 or Later
+Download the latest version of Xcode from the Apple developer website or get it using the Mac App Store.
+Once you have Xcode installed, open a terminal, run xcode-select --install, and click the Install button to install the required command line developer tools.
+Don't worry if you see a message telling you the software cannot be installed because it is not currently available from the Software Update Server.
+This usually means you already have the latest version installed.
+You can also get the command line tools from the Apple developer website.

+Install MacPort per the instruction from MacPorts I will not cover here.
+Open Terminal, and sudo port selfupdate let this complete.
+Now type sudo port install coreutils libtool pkgconfig gnutar autoconf  this will take a few minutes.
+This is need to complete the compile.

-MacOS X: Xcode 6.1 or newer, MacPorts versions of coreutils, libtool, pkgconfig and gnutar (http://www.macports.org) The following make variables are used by the build system:
+	The following make variables are used by the build system:
 	IMAGINE_PATH : Required, no default
- - The path to the root Imagine directory containing the "make/" subdirectory IMAGINE_SDK_PATH : Optional, defaults to $(HOME)/imagine-sdk
- - When building Imagine itself, the default install path of the Imagine SDK headers & libs
- - Also used when building an Imagine-based app as the default Imagine SDK path
-	a.
-Adding the path for Mac OS -
-	Step 1: Open up a Terminal window (this is in your Applications/Utilities folder by default)

-Step 2: Enter the follow commands: touch ~/. profile; open ~/. profile
+	Step 1: Open up a Terminal window (this is in your Applications/Utilities folder by default) Step 2: Enter the follow commands: touch ~/. profile; open ~/.
+Profile Step 3: Add the following line to the end of the file adding whatever additional directory you want in your path: export  IMAGINE_PATH=/users/YOURNAME/Desktop/emu-ex-plus-alpha/imagine

-This will open the . profile file in Text Edit (the default text editor included on your system).
-The file allows you to customize the environment your user runs in.
-This profile was created when you install MacPorts.

-Step 3: Add the following line to the end of the file adding whatever additional directory you want in your path: export  IMAGINE_PATH=/users/YOURNAME/Desktop/emu-ex-plus-alpha/imagine ‘I used my desktop when building for ease of access you change your path location to the where the project is saved.’
+	‘I used my desktop when building for ease of access you change your path location to the where the project is saved.’

 Step 4: Close and save the .profile